These 20 Countries That Will Pay You to Move There (2024 Edition)

 Japan

-Japan’s government offers a program called the Regional Revitalization Program, which provides funding and support to people who want to move to rural areas of the country.
-The program offers up to $10,000 in funding, as well as a one-year visa.
+The Incentive: Japan’s government offers a program called the Regional Revitalization Program, which provides funding and support to people who want to move to rural areas of the country.
+The program offers up to $10,000 in funding to move there.

 Korea, Vietnam, and Thailand

-These three countries offer very similar incentives which is why they’re grouped together.
-They are offering programs that are aimed at people from Europe and the United States, and the programs are about teaching English and other courses.
+These three countries offer very similar incentives, so they’re grouped together.
+They offer programs aimed at people from Europe and the United States, and the programs are about teaching English and other courses.

-These are several countries that pay you to move for many different reasons by offering many different incentives.
+Several countries pay you to move for many different reasons by offering many different incentives.
 These incentives range from financial assistance to housing, and they are designed to attract people who can contribute to the local economy and society.

 Chile

-Chile’s capital city, Santiago, offers a program called Startup Chile, which provides funding and support to entrepreneurs who want to start businesses in the country.
-The program offers up to $80,000 in equity-free funding, as well as a one-year visa.
+The Incentive: Chile’s capital city, Santiago, offers a program called Startup Chile, which provides funding and support to entrepreneurs who want to start businesses in the country.
+The program offers up to $80,000 in equity-free funding and a one-year visa.

 Canada